c2d7fa/zt/README.md

 1. zt does not (necessarily) store the title of a file in its filename; by default files are named like `20220921T182341.txt`.
 You may optionally add more stuff after the ID prefix if you want, but the ID prefix is required.
-2. However, zt *can* use the titles of files when searching for notes.
+2. However, zt *does* support "logical titles" when selecting notes interactively (for example when inserting links).
 For plain text files, the title is the first line, for Markdown, it's the first heading (or `title:` property in the YAML frontmatter), and for Org-mode it's the `#+TITLE:` or first heading.
-3. This "logical title" is used to interactively (through `completing-read`) find notes for navigation or linking by their titles.
-It's also possible to navigate via backlinks.
-4. Links are simply the ID of a note.
+3. Links are just the ID of a note.
 Delimiters are not required.
 By default, commands that insert links also insert the title of the linked file and optionally a link back to the originating context.
 In Org-mode, the special `zt:` link type may be used, e.g. `zt:20220921T182341`.